chevah/geck/content/tickets.rst

  * infrastructure
  * libs
  * manager
- * pr (I think this is website/marketing related?)
+ * pr (website/marketing related)
  * server-commons
  * server-ftp
  * server-http
  * server-ssh
- * support (also includes documentation, anything that involves information to the customer)
+ * support (also includes documentation)
  * webadmin

 Milestone planning
 ==================

 At the start of each cycle, we create a milestone that represents our focus for the next month or week.
-We add new tickets to the new milestone or move tickets from 'Horse's Easter' milestone.
+We add new tickets to the new milestone.

+Milestones can be next-release, followed by Y-Near-Future, Z-Long-Term.

+Milestones associated with a release are also included.

 Until the all tickets from the milestones/sprint are done, we should not work on any other task/ticket.
 If we start working on something, that something should be added to the current milestone.

 If new tasks/tickets are required, they are discussed with the team and if they are important they are added to the current milestone.
 If the milestone is already full, adding a new ticket might imply removing an already planed ticket.

-Usually, milestones are set to next-release, followed by Y-Near-Future, Z-Long-Term.

-Milestones associated with a release are also included.

 How not to be turned down by the big amount of opened bugs ?